betolix/ScoutAgro/README.md

 # Setup

 Install postgres
-Create the database user node_user with password node_password ant the corresponding privileges(this can be changed accordingly but they have to be modifyed in the file backend-server/secrets/db_configuration.js)
+Create the database user node_user with password node_password and the corresponding privileges(this can be changed accordingly but they have to be modified in the file /Local_Backend/02_backend-server/secrets/db_configuration.js)
+Create the databases id_db and role_db with the

+/Local_Backend/01_DB/RestoreScript_id_db (execute sql commands in pgAdmin or as psql)

+and the

-Create the databases id_db and role_db with the RestoreScript_id_db and the RestoreScript_role_db (execute sql commands in pgAdmin or as psql)
+/Local_Backend/01_DB/RestoreScript_role_db (execute sql commands in pgAdmin or as psql)

 Install node
-In the command line, navigate to the backend-server folder Execute the following commands npm install npm audit fix --force npm run start
+In the command line, navigate to the backend-server folder

+Execute the following commands

+npm install
+npm audit fix --force
+npm run start

-On a differente terminar run this command and local the local ip address of the computer where you are executing the backend
+On a differente terminal run this command and local the local ip address of the computer where you are executing the backend

 ifconfig | grep "inet.*broadcast"